Victor Banerjee

-Victor Banerjee is an Indian actor who appears in English, Hindi, Bengali and Assamese language films.
-He has worked for directors such as Roman Polanski, James Ivory, Sir David Lean, Jerry London, Ronald Neame, Satyajit Ray, Mrinal Sen, Shyam Benegal, Montazur Rahman Akbar and Ram Gopal Varma.
+Victor Banerjee (born 15 October 1946) is an Indian actor who appears in English, Hindi, Bengali and Assamese language films.
+He has worked with directors such as Roman Polanski, James Ivory, Sir David Lean, Jerry London, Ronald Neame, Satyajit Ray, Mrinal Sen, Shyam Benegal, and Montazur Rahman Akbar.
 He won the National Film Award for Best Supporting Actor for the film Ghare Baire.
-He was awarded the Padma Bhushan, India's third highest civilian award, in 2022 by the Indian Government in the field of art.
+He was awarded the Padma Bhushan, India's third highest civilian award, in 2022 for his contribution to cinema by the Indian Government in the field of art.

-Early life and education

-Banerjee was born in a Zamindari Bengali Hindu family.
-He is a descendant of the Raja Bahadur of Chanchal (Malda District) and the Raja of Uttarpara.

-Banerjee completed his schooling from St. Edmund's School, Shillong.
-He did his graduation in English literature from St. Xavier's College, Calcutta; and completed his post graduation in Comparative Literature from Jadavpur University.

-He turned down a scholarship to Trinity College in Dublin, which had offered to him, through the Irish Christian Brothers, to admit him as an operatic tenor.